tremo123/Ogar-unlimited/Newfeatures.md

    * Shows how to use OP
  - Announce
    * Starts the high score announce feature
- - Minion [id]
+ - Minion [id] [minionnames] [number]
-   * Turns your server bots into your minions. to turn off, leave id empty
+   * creates minions. to turn off, for a player do minion [id]. to destroy all minions do minion destroy
  - Update
    * gets current version of ogar unlimited and replaces the old with the new
+ - Opbyip [command] [ip]
+   * Allows you to use the opbyip feature. the commands are add, remove, list, clear.
+This allows you to be automatically op based on your ip
  - Changelog [page]
    * Gets changelog from the servers
  - Explode [id]